Skip to main content

 Latest developments

-In January 2023, the South Korean President, Yoon Suk Yeol, said that, if the threat posed by North Korea increases, his country might consider developing its own nuclear weapons or asking the United States to redeploy such weapons to the Korean Peninsula.
+In 2023, the South Korean President, Yoon Suk Yeol, said that, if the threat posed by North Korea increases, his country might consider developing its own nuclear weapons or asking the US to redeploy such weapons to the Korean Peninsula.
 ‘It’s possible that the problem gets worse and our country will introduce tactical nuclear weapons or build them on our own,’ he said.
-‘If that’s the case, we can have our own nuclear weapons pretty quickly, given our scientific and technological capabilities.’1 As a State party to the NPT, South Korea is legally barred from manufacturing or otherwise acquiring nuclear weapons.
+‘If that’s the case, we can have our own nuclear weapons pretty quickly, given our scientific and technological capabilities.’4

 Recommendations